 Livingston “Castro” Roberts

-A painting hung on the wall in Livingston’s home, and at the age of 15 Livingston confidently told his mother that he could reproduce the image.
+A painting hung on the wall in Livingston’s home, and at the age of 15, Livingston confidently told his mother that he could reproduce the image.
 She encouraged him to do so and Roberts went in search of house paints to meet the challenge.
 By all accounts it was an impressive first effort at creating a painting.
 A cousin later asked him to create more paintings for his home in Hallandale, Florida.

 Alfred was driven to the hospital while Livingston said he worked to keep air in his lungs.
 But Alfred Hair was pronounced dead just before midnight.
 His death weighed heavy on Livingston, as he believed he should have or could have done something differently.
 Lying in his clothes covered with Alfred’s blood, he cried all night.

 With the vivid memory of his best friend’s death, he was unable to stay in Fort Pierce.
 He soon left for upstate New York to work with his Uncle Bo, a potato farmer.
 He and his brothers had worked the potato fields with their uncle before and Livingston had the skills to do the work.
-Roberts stayed for five years in Castile and Buffalo and he began to heal.
+Roberts stayed for five years in Castile and Buffalo and began to heal.
 He continued to paint, selling most of his work in Canada.
 While he eventually found a way to deal with Alfred’s death, he continued to dream about it for years to come.

 After he finally moved back to Fort Pierce, Roberts painted in his backyard under a Brazilian pepper tree with a piece of red carpet underneath his sandaled feet.
 His garden of collard greens was nearby.
 He would often paint without a shirt in order to keep cool in the Florida heat.
 A shirtless portrait of him on the obelisk honoring the Highwaymen, in the center of the roundabout at 15th Street and Avenue D, commemorates his artistry.
 This image is also on the back cover of Bob Beatty’s 2005 book, Florida’s Highwaymen: Legendary Landscapes.

-At the time of his death, he was married to Cleo Roberts and had three sons, two daughters, five step-sons, and five step-daughters.
+At the time of his death, he was married to Cleo Roberts.
+Together they had three sons, two daughters, five step-sons, and five step-daughters.
 James Gibson, who spoke a his memorial service, said, “Whenever I needed inspiration, I would go over to Castro’s backyard to watch him paint.”
-He was buried in Pine Grove Cemetery in Fort Pierce.
-In February 2005, his sister Gertrude commissioned Anita Prentice to create a mosaic re-creation of a Livingston Roberts’ landscape.
-It was placed on his grave along with a bronze plaque, made by Pat Cochran, that states: I can feel the angels guiding my hands.”
+Livingston is buried in Pine Grove Cemetery in Fort Pierce.
+In February 2005, his sister Gertrude commissioned Anita Prentice to create a mosaic re-creation of a Livingston Roberts landscape.
+It was placed on his grave along with a bronze plaque, made by Pat Cochran, that states “I can feel the angels guiding my hands.”
 On the first anniversary of his passing, St. Lucie County History Museum had an exhibition of his work.

-In the words of his sister, Gertrude Walker: “He was a charismatic teacher as much as an artist.
+In the words of his sister, Gertrude Walker, “He was a charismatic teacher as much as an artist.
 His backyard was a gathering place for his fellow Highwaymen as well as people of all ages who came by to watch him paint.
 He had a great sense of humor and enjoyed telling stories, having a beer, a cigarette, and a good laugh.
-If anyone needed money and he had it to give, it was readily
+If anyone needed money and he had it to give, it was readily handed over.”

-Bean Backus was a friend, and his influence on him was strong.
+Bean Backus was a friend, and a strong influence on him.
 Livingston often visited Bean’s studio and learned from him in informal ways.
 His paintings are distinguished by his thickly layered paint.
-Unafraid of color, his skies were often brilliantly colored and his water’s reflections are intense.
-He liked playing with light and shadow, and his images often evoked dawn and dusk when Florida’s skies are most dramatic.
-Inspiration for his work came mostly from his memories, but he also studied images he collected from magazines.
+Unafraid of color, his skies were often brilliantly colored and his water’s reflections intense.
+He liked using light and shadow, and his images often evoked dawn and dusk when Florida’s skies are most dramatic.
+Inspiration for his work came mostly from memory, but he also studied images collected from magazines.

-Livingston Roberts work always sold well.
+Livingston Roberts paintings always sold well.
 He is considered to be one of the most important painters in the Highwaymen group and he was certainly one of the most influential.
 Al Black said of Livingston, “He was the best painter of all the Highwaymen, and the nicest.
 I have sold Castro’s paintings since 1963.
 From Key West to Montgomery, Alabama, you just show them and his paintings sell themselves.”